PacktPublishing/Hands-On-Microservices-with-CSharp-8-and-.NET-Core-3-Third-Edition/Chapter 05/.NET Core 3.1/README.md

 After testing the application locally, now, its time to build and run the application using .NET Core-based container image.
 To do so, follow these steps:

 - Make sure, you're in the solution folder at `/.NET Core 3.1`.
-- From console run the following comman, it will build nad run `FlixOne.BookStore.ProductService` in Docker:
+- From console run the following command, it will build and run `FlixOne.BookStore.ProductService` in Docker:

 ```console
 docker build --pull -t flixoneproductservice .